Saheedatt/learnjavascript/README.md

     - for loops
 - We took a quick look at Nested loops.
 We also looked at the use at the use of break and continue.

-- `exercises.js`: Contains practice questions for the things that we learn as we move forward.
+- `exercises.js`: Contains practice questions for the things that we have learnt so far.

 - `objects.js`: We dealt with  basics of objects
     - The use of bracket and dot notation